JoshStrobl/Frala/README.md

 **License:** `Apache 2.0`

+TODO:

+- [ ] Implement functionality for easy multi-page translation.
+- [ ] Implement Term JSON to .po and .po to Term JSON converters.

 ### Syntax

 Frala does all this by using a syntax similar to JSON and Mustache, in that it leverages `{` and `}`.